oudeismetis/missed-moment/README.md

 1. [Raspberry Pi](https://www.raspberrypi.org/products/)
 1. Raspberry Pi [camera module](https://www.raspberrypi.org/products/camera-module-v2/)
-1. SD card with NOOBS (minimum 4GB)
+1. SD card with Raspbian GNU/Linux 10 OS (minimum OS and SD Card size 4GB)
-1. Network access to the Pi (wifi for Pi3, ethernet for Pi2)
+1. Network access to the Pi (WiFi for Pi3, WiFi/ethernet for Pi2)
 1. Suggest wall mountable case for the Pi ([Vilros](http://www.vilros.com/) has a good case with a mount for the camera)
+1. Tactile button and female-to-female jumper lead to get input (By default, missed-moment uses GPIO 26/Pin 37 and the Ground on Pin 39 to attach the button [GPI Reference](https://www.raspberrypi.org/documentation/usage/gpio/))

 ## Installation

-1. Install [NOOBS](https://www.raspberrypi.org/downloads/noobs/) on the Pi
-1. Boot into the Raspberry Pi
-1. Make sure you've enabled the camera module in the settings
-1. NOOBS comes preconfigured with two versions of Python with 2.7 being the default.
-We use 3.5+, so setup [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in the project directory and switch the python verion
-1. If your Raspberry Pi has 3.4 instead, follow [these instructions](http://wyre-it.co.uk/blog/latestpython/) to install.
-1. open terminal
+1. Download a copy of missed-moment to your local computer

     ```
         git clone git@github.com:oudeismetis/missed-moment.git
-        cd missed-moment
-        virtualenv -p /usr/bin/python3.5 venv
     ```

-1. Create a .env file at the root of the project.
-(See below for .env contents)
+1. Install the OS on the Pi using method of choice.  e.g. [Raspberry Pi Imager](https://www.raspberrypi.org/documentation/installation/installing-images/) or [NOOBS](https://www.raspberrypi.org/downloads/noobs/)
+1. Boot into the Raspberry Pi
+1. Make sure you've enabled the camera module in the settings
+1. Missed moment requires Python 3.5+ to interface with the camera.
+Raspbian GNU/Linux 10 OS comes with both Python 2.7 and Python 3.7.
 1. Install GPAC to do video format opperations:

     ```
-        sudo apt-get update
+        sudo apt update
-        sudo apt-get install gpac
+        sudo apt install gpac
     ```

-1. Install Requirements
+1. Install Python libraries

     ```
-        pip install -r requirements.txt
+        pip3 install -r requirements.txt
     ```

+1. Copy the `missed-moment` directory to `/home/pi/`

 1. Startup the application:

     ```
+        cd /home/pi/missed-moment
-        python missed-moment.py
+        python3 missed-moment.py
     ```
+1. Missed moment is ready for use, push the button to save a moment!

 ## Production Install (TODO - Work in progress)